aws-samples/service-screener-v2/usecases/scheduler/README.md

 cdk synth
 cdk bootstrap
 cdk deploy

+## If you see CDK CLI incompatibility, update your CDK
+sudo npm install -g aws-cdk@latest

 ## cdk deploy will ask if you wish to deploy the changes, type "y" and press "enter"